PaulinaDom/data-analyst-portfolio/Analyzing-sales-data/README.md

 Before loading the data into the Power BI model, several cleaning and preparation steps were performed:

 1. *Initial inspection in Excel*
-   - Reviewed raw .csv files to understand structure and data quality
+   - Reviewed raw .csv file to understand structure and data quality

 2. *Importing required tables into Power Query*
    - Only relevant tables were loaded into the model